 Focused Learning Outcomes

-Competency based vocational training is designed with consultation with industry.
+Competency based vocational training is designed with consultation with the various industries around Australia.
 As a result, qualifications are designed so that you can do a specific job and have become legally required or highly desirable for many roles.

 Required to Get Specific Jobs